I’ve often been asked about the benefits of therapy and how it might work. I want to respond with a few thoughts on this.

 Above all else, you can expect a good therapist to sustain a safe environment and to listen carefully, as well as challenge and foster your curiosity.
 The issues that can arise in therapy might include:

 A SCHEMA is a life theme that informs and shapes our personal script about our place in the world.
 We develop themes about ourselves, and who we are from infancy, into childhood and adolescence.
-Our schema provide broad and pervasive ‘script’ for our life to follow – reinforced and adapted throughout our life time.
+Our schema provide a broad and pervasive ‘script’ for our life to follow – reinforced and adapted throughout our lifetime.

 It is characterised by patterns in our behaviour, promoted by the thoughts, memories, feelings and emotions we experience.